classiebit/eventmie-pro-docs/resources/docs/3.0/eventmie-pro-content-codecanyon.md

 <hr>
-<h2><strong>Click Here For Live Preview- <br><a href="https://eventmie-pro-demo.classiebit.com">eventmie-pro-demo.classiebit.com</a></strong></h2>
+<h2><strong>Click Here For Live Preview-</strong> <br><a href="https://eventmie-pro-demo.classiebit.com">eventmie-pro-demo.classiebit.com</a></h2>
 <hr>

 <hr>
-<h2><strong>Android & iOS Apps are now available, send us an email at info@classiebit.com to get it.<br></h2>
+<h2><strong>Android & iOS apps are now available</strong> — email info@classiebit.com to get them.<br></h2>
 <hr>

-<h2><strong>Eventmie Pro 3.0 - Create a dedicated multi-organization platform for Event Planning & management</strong></h2>
+<h2><strong>Eventmie Pro 3.0</strong> - Create a dedicated multi-organization platform for Event Planning & management</h2>
 Event Planning Platform Reimagined.
 Start selling events on your own domain.

-<strong>Online + Offline Events & Classes Tickets Selling & Management Multi-vendor Platform for both Organizers & Attendees.<strong>
+<strong>Online + Offline Event & Class Ticketing and Management</strong> — Multi‑vendor platform for Organizers & Attendees.

 <h3><strong>What is Eventmie Pro?</strong></h3>
-Eventmie Pro is an Event planning and management Laravel package.
-With Eventmie Pro, launch a self-hosted platform for Event management & selling on your own domain.
-Streamline the event planning process through automation.
-Eventmie Pro is secure, scalable, production-ready.
+Eventmie Pro is premium event management and online ticketing software.
+Launch your own white‑label marketplace on your domain, streamline planning and promotion, and sell more tickets with an effortless checkout.
+Eventmie Pro is secure, reliable, and built for growth.

 <br>
-Just purchase Eventmie Pro at a one-time cost, install it and start selling your events with ZERO commission & 100% PROFIT.
+Purchase Eventmie Pro once, launch on your domain, and start selling with zero commission — keep 100% of your revenue.

 <br>
-<strong>Unlimited Users, events, tickets.
-No limits at all.
-Just one-time cost and you get full source-code. (fully open-source and no code encryption)</strong>
+<strong>Unlimited users, events, and tickets.
+No limits.
+One‑time cost with full ownership and lifetime access.</strong>

 <br>